oracle-quickstart/oci-rsa-ansible-wazuh-kibana/CONTRIBUTE.md

 what your changes are meant to do and provide simple steps on how to validate your changes, ideally referencing the test.
 Ensure that you reference the issue you created as well.
-We will assign the pull request to 1-2 people for review before it is submitted internally and the PR is closed.
+We will assign the pull request to 1-2 people for review before it is submitted internally, and the PR is closed.